hgcl/gatsby-garden/hello.md

 # Hello!

-Welcome to my digital garden&nbsp;🌻
+Welcome to my digital garden 🌻

  You can click on the links in brackets to go from one atomic note to another.
 Feel free to start here: [[about-this-digital-garden]].